digitalClass/serverDeploy/README.md

 # Server Deploy
-This is sever deploy for the project of digital classroom which stared by 2016 summer school of the USTC of software engeering.
+This is sever deploy for the project of digital classroom which started by 2016 summer school of the USTC of software engeering.

 ## Introduction
 ### About digital classroom